What accessible content is

 - read plain text quickly and accurately

-- images of text or images without descriptions
+- uses images of text or images without descriptions

-- video or audio-only content without captions or transcripts
+- has video or audio-only content without captions or transcripts

-- interactive elements that are not correctly coded
+- includes interactive elements that are not correctly coded

-By making content accessible, we help both people and digital tools find, read and use our information effectively.
+Making content accessible helps both people and digital tools find, read and use information effectively.